 Some students might climb all the way to the top their first class.
 It may take you awhile.
 It’s all good.
 Let go of comparing because you end up either “They’re better than me,” or “I’m better than them.”
 Either side is not a happy place.
 Our classes are physical and mental fitness.
 Someone said, “Comparison is the thief of joy.”

 Flight Rule #5 – Do not place expectations on yourself or others.

 We won’t expect you to climb to the top your first class or your 100th class.
 So don’t expect yourself to either.
 You are on your own journey.
 Placing expectations on yourself or others usually leaves you frustrated.
-I guess you can expect to have a great time, because you will no doubt about it.
+The only expectation here is: Expect to have a great time.

 What to Wear and Bring to Class

-We look forward, and upward, to seeing you soon.
-Hope to see you thAIR soon!
+We look forward, and upward, to seeing you thAIR soon!

 This is the Participant Agreement, Release, and Assumption of Risk form that you agree to when you create an account and sign up for classes.